Take a hike on the first day of 2023 to start your new year off right!

 El Dorado State Park First Day Hike

-On January 1, 2021 at 1 p.m. meet at the Walnut River Cabins for a 2-mile hike along the Walnut River Trail.
+On January 1, they sometimes meet at 1 p.m. at the Walnut River Cabins for a half-mile to 4-mile hike (depending on your preference) along the Walnut River Trail.
 Dress warm and bring a camera for wildlife pictures.
 This will be an easy-to-moderate hike.
 It is pet-friendly as long as your pet is on a leash.
-After the hike, enjoy refreshments, campfire, and group photo.
+After the hike, enjoy snacks and coffee or cider for the hikers.
 Again, vehicle permits are required for park entrance, which are $5 for each car (unless you have the Kansas State Parks Passport).

 For more info on this hike, call the park office at (316) 321-7180 or check out the park’s Facebook page.